Please Support the St. George's Appeal

 £64 could provide vital medical treatment for 10 patients who can’t afford to pay

 £216 could run their Medical Centre for a day to ensure the poorest get treatment

 Please Donate Today

-Why not host a Mosaic Meal and raise funds to support the refugees?
+Why not host a Mosaic Meal and raise funds to support the work of St. George's.

 Simply invite your church, friends or colleagues to a meal, where they can bring a dish to share and make a donation too.
 As you're the host, the meal can be as simple or as authentically middle eastern as you wish.
 We've also created a poster and invitation templates that you could use.